 MAUs provide assessment, diagnosis and treatment for patients referred with medical conditions including chest infections, COPD (chronic obstructive pulmonary disease), pneumonia, urinary tract infections, fainting episodes, clots in the leg, anaemia or non-acute cardiac problems.

 Patients can be referred by their GP directly to a Medical Assessment Unit in Ennis, Nenagh or St John’s Hospitals.
-The units are open Monday to Friday 8am to 8pm and Ennis is open on Saturday and Sunday from 10am to 6pm.
+The units are open every day.
 Suitable patients that do not require access to critical care and meet the criteria are accepted.

 GPs can contact the Bed Bureau to arrange an appointment at the MAU in Ennis, Nenagh or St John’s.

 Patients will be seen by a senior clinician within one hour with a decision to admit or discharge made within six hours.
 There are a range of diagnostics tests available to support the assessment and where possible, the required tests will be completed on the day.

 The AMAU in University Hospital Limerick (UHL) predominantly provides a rapid assessment facility for some medical patients who are acutely unwell and who present to the emergency department (ED) with a GP letter.

 The ASAU in UHL provides a rapid assessment facility for acute surgical conditions in patients such as breast, general surgical or vascular.
 Patients must be over 16 years and have been assessed by a GP or Consultant.
 The ASAU is open 24/7.

 Centralised Referral Management System

 A Centralised Referral Management System for outpatient referrals is available at UL Hospitals.
 This is a secure, fast and traceable way of sending referrals to our specialty services.